MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             rose stem --group=all
             cylc play <suite name>

+        3. Ensure the failing KGO's match those on the branch.

-        2. Run the checksum update script stored in `<working copy>/rose-stem/bin`.
+        4. Run the checksum update script stored in `<working copy>/rose-stem/bin`.

         .. code-block::